openedx/mdrst/mdrst.rst

      -

-          RST only allows astrisks for emphasis
+          RST only allows asterisks for emphasis

    * - Strong emphasis
      - ::